Frank1604/files_gpxviewer_extended/README.md

 "gpx": ["application/gpx"]
 ```

-If this file dont exist, create it.
-It shoud look like:
+If this file don't exist, create it.
+It should look like:

 ```
 {